St Kilda Penguins – Best Viewing Tips, Pier Access & Travel Guide (2025)

 Brighton Beach is a popular site for good reason.
 The picturesque bathing boxes and the beach are awesome spots to relax and enjoy the sea and the sunset.

-Everything you need to know in my Brighton Beach Boxes article.
+Everything you need to know in my Brighton Beach Boxes Guide.

 One of the many cake shops on Acland Street.